pingcap/docs-cn/system-variables.md

 - Value options: `global` and `local`
 - This variable is used to set whether the current session transaction is a global transaction or a local transaction.
 - This variable is used for the internal operation of TiDB.
 It is **NOT recommended** to set this variable.

+### validate_password.check_user_name <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `ON`
+- Type: Boolean
+- This variable is a check item in the password complexity check.
+It checks whether the password matches the username.
+This variable takes effect only when [`validate_password.enable`](#validate_passwordenable-new-in-v650) is enabled.
+- When this variable is effective and set to `ON`, if you set a password, TiDB compares the password with the username (excluding the hostname).
+If the password matches the username, the password is rejected.
+- This variable is independent of [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) and not affected by the password complexity check level.

+### validate_password.dictionary <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `""`
+- Type: String
+- This variable is a check item in the password complexity check.
+It checks whether the password matches the dictionary.
+This variable takes effect only when [`validate_password.enable`](#validate_passwordenable-new-in-v650) is enabled and [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) is set to `2` (STRONG).
+- This variable is a string not longer than 1024 characters.
+It contains a list of words that cannot exist in the password.
+Each word is separated by semicolon (`;`).
+- This variable is set to an empty string by default, which means no dictionary check is performed.
+To perform the dictionary check, you need to include the words to be matched in the string.
+If this variable is configured, when you set a password, TiDB compares each substring (length in 4 to 100 characters) of the password with the words in the dictionary.
+If any substring of the password matches a word in the dictionary, the password is rejected.
+The comparison is case-insensitive.

+### validate_password.enable <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `OFF`
+- Type: Boolean
+- This variable controls whether to perform password complexity check.
+If this variable is set to `ON`, TiDB performs the password complexity check when you set a password.

+### validate_password.length <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `8`
+- Range: `[0, 2147483647]`
+- This variable is a check item in the password complexity check.
+It checks whether the password length is sufficient.
+By default, the minimum password length is `8`.
+This variable takes effect only when [`validate_password.enable`](#validate_passwordenable-new-in-v650) is enabled.
+- The value of this variable must not be smaller than the expression: `validate_password.number_count + validate_password.special_char_count + (2 * validate_password.mixed_case_count)`.
+- If you change the value of `validate_password.number_count`, `validate_password.special_char_count`, or `validate_password.mixed_case_count` such that the expression value is larger than `validate_password.length`, the value of `validate_password.length` is automatically changed to match the expression value.

+### validate_password.mixed_case_count <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `1`
+- Range: `[0, 2147483647]`
+- This variable is a check item in the password complexity check.
+It checks whether the password contains sufficient uppercase and lowercase letters.
+This variable takes effect only when [`validate_password.enable`](#validate_passwordenable-new-in-v650) is enabled and [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) is set to `1` (MEDIUM) or larger.
+- Neither the number of uppercase letters nor the number of lowercase letters in the password can be fewer than the value of `validate_password.mixed_case_count`.
+For example, when the variable is set to `1`, the password must contain at least one uppercase letter and one lowercase letter.

+### validate_password.number_count <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `1`
+- Range: `[0, 2147483647]`
+- This variable is a check item in the password complexity check.
+It checks whether the password contains sufficient numbers.
+This variable takes effect only when [`validate_password.enable`](#password_reuse_interval-new-in-v650) is enabled and [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) is set to `1` (MEDIUM) or larger.

+### validate_password.policy <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Enumeration
+- Default value: `1`
+- Value options: `0`, `1`, `2`
+- This variable controls the policy for the password complexity check.
+This variable takes effect only when [`validate_password.enable`](#password_reuse_interval-new-in-v650) is enabled.
+The value of this variable determines whether other `validate-password` variables take effect in the password complexity check, except for `validate_password.check_user_name`.
+- This value of this variable can be `0`, `1`, or `2` (corresponds to LOW, MEDIUM, or STRONG).
+Different policy levels have different checks:
+    - 0 or LOW: password length.
+    - 1 or MEDIUM: password length, uppercase and lowercase letters, numbers, and special characters.
+    - 2 or STRONG: password length, uppercase and lowercase letters, numbers, special characters, and dictionary match.

+### validate_password.special_char_count <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `1`
+- Range: `[0, 2147483647]`
+- This variable is a check item in the password complexity check.
+It checks whether the password contains sufficient special characters.
+This variable takes effect only when [`validate_password.enable`](#password_reuse_interval-new-in-v650) is enabled and [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) is set to `1` (MEDIUM) or larger.

 ### version